pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 ## Description

-**pdjr-skplugin-interfacewatchdog** monitors the activity of one or more specified Signal K interfaces, triggering an exception when throughput on an interface falls to or below some specified rate.
+**pdjr-skplugin-interfacewatchdog** implements one or more watchdogs on one or more Signal K interfaces, triggering an exception when throughput on an interface falls to or below some threshold rate specified for the watchdog.

-When the plugin detects an issue with an interface it responds by writing a message to the server log, issuing a 'alert' notification, and either disabling monitoring or restarting the host Signal K server in the hope that the interface can be re-awakened.
+When a watchdog detects the appearance or disappearace of an issue with interface throughput it responds by writing a message to the server log, issuing a notification.
+An issue can be handled in a number of ways: it can be ignored (in which case monitoring continues), or the watchdog can be disabled, or the host Signal K server can be restarted in the hope that the problem interface can be re-awakened.
-If server restarting is configured, the maximum number of allowed restarts must be limited to prevent a persistent loss of service resulting from runaway reboots on a dead interface.
+If server restarting is configured, the maximum number of allowed restarts can be limited to prevent a persistent loss of service resulting from runaway reboots on a dead interface.

 ## Configuration

-The plugin configuration consists of 'Interface' objects, each of which configures watchdog behaviour for a single Signal K interface.
+The plugin configuration consists of a *Watchdogs* array containing zero or more *Watchdog* objects each of which configures monitoring of a specified Signal K interfaces against a specified throughput threshold.

 <dl>
   <dt>Watchdog name <code>name</code></dt>